-- 8.2.7 Each of the options perform relatively similar, which is to be expected given that they are all in the same broad locations and involve the same parcels of land to an extent.
-Some comment effects are as follows: - Major positive effects are likely to arise in relation to housing regardless of option. - Major negative effects are likely to arise with regards to soil resources regardless of option. - The effects with regards to flooding and water quality are the same regardless of option (neutral and minor positive). - 8.2.8 There are some differences that have been noted in the SA though: - Options 3 and 4 could potentially have a greater negative effect upon landscape character compared to options 1 and 2. - The effects on health and wellbeing are more likely to be of major significance (positively) for Options 1, 2 and 3, which build on existing communities and services.
-This is also reflected in the accessibility performance of the options, which is least positive for Option 4.
+- 8.2.7 A full assessment of the options is provided in Appendix K. Each of the options perform relatively similar, which is to be expected given that they are all in the same broad locations and involve the same parcels of land to an extent.
+Some common effects are as follows: - Major positive effects are likely to arise in relation to housing regardless of option. - Major negative effects are likely to arise with regards to soil resources regardless of option. - The effects with regards to flooding and water quality are the same regardless of option (neutral and minor positive). - 8.2.8 There are some differences that have been noted in the SA though: - Options 3 and 4 could potentially have a greater negative effect upon landscape character compared to options 1 and 2. - The effects on health and wellbeing are more likely to be of major significance (positively) for Options 1, 2 and 3, which build on existing communities and

-- Option 4 performs slightly better than the other 3 options with regards to biodiversity impacts, but there is a degree of uncertainty. - Options 1 and 2 perform less well compared to options 3 and 4 with regards to built heritage.
+- services.
+This is also reflected in the accessibility performance of the options, which is least positive for Option 4. - Option 4 performs slightly better than the other 3 options with regards to biodiversity impacts, but there is a degree of uncertainty. - Options 1 and 2 perform less well compared to options 3 and 4 with regards to built heritage.
 However, effects are predicted to be of minor significance.

-NUE ion 1 SEV Opti VUE on 2 VUE on 3 SEV Opti VUE on 4
+VUE ion 1 SEW Opti VUE on 3 SEV Opti

 Economy and regeneration

 Health and wellbeing ? ? ?

 Accessibility

-Housing ? Ĩ ? - ? Ĩ ?
+Housing ?
+7) ? ?

 Natural resources: Agricultural land

 Natural resources: Water quality

-Natural resources: Air quality ?
-1 ?
+Natural resources: Air quality , ?
+7

 Resource use and efficiency

 Flooding

 Built heritage

-Landscape ? ?
+Landscape Í ? ?

-Biodiversity and geodiversity ? - ? ? Ĩ ?
+Biodiversity and geodiversity ?
+7 1 ?
+1 ?

 Climate change